divio/divio-cloud-docs/how-to/configure-celery.rst

 ``docker-compose restart``.
 (Usually, only the ``celeryworker`` container needs to be restarted, so you can do ``docker-compose restart celeryworker``.)

+If you make any local changes to a project's configuration that need to be accessible to the Celery workers, run ``docker-compose build`` to rebuild them.

 Testing
 -------